demboc/basic_bioinfo/README.md

 1. [Section 1](https://github.com/demboc/basic_bioinfo/tree/Section-1).
 Installing Linux CLI in your Windows PC
 2. [Section 2](https://github.com/demboc/basic_bioinfo/blob/Section-2/README.md).
 Command-line guide for sequence alignments using MAFFT and MUSCLE
-3. Section 3.
-Phylogenetic Tree construction with FastTree & Tree visualization using R
+3. [Section 3](https://github.com/demboc/basic_bioinfo/blob/Section-3/README.md).
+Phylogenetic Tree construction with FastTree & Tree visualization

 Browse each section by clicking on the main branch and choosing the branch of your choice.